 Co-workers reaction to my no bake chocolate cheesecake recipe

 I told my co-worker about my cheesecake as she is trying to lead a more healthier lifestyle.

 I certainly don’t impose my beliefs onto others and leave people to make their own autonomous decision about what they choose to eat.

 Anyway, she quickly became intrigued and asked me to bring a sample into work the next day.
-The next day I brought a small helping for her to try and I kid you not she loved it to the extent to where, she had asked me nicely to make a large one for myself and family – I’ll get around to doing that soon.
+The next day I brought a small helping for her to try and I kid you not she loved it to the extent to where, she had asked me nicely to make a large one for herself and family.

 I find that the creaminess of the cashews and softness from the zucchini creates a velvet smooth texture.
 The addition of a vegetable is a brilliant way to get non-vegetable lovers to eat their veggies plus it optimises healthy properties.

 How to store your no bake chocolate cheesecake